kshitijsharmaDSMLAI/node-Hello/ReadMeFile.txt

    - Deploys to EC2 instance
 2. The EC2 instance runs the Docker container on port 80

+Note: the files ending with .docx and.txt files are ignored so that repeated deployment doesn't take place.

 Hence a complete CI/CD pipeline with deployment automation on EC2 instance.

 Access the live demo at: http://your-ec2-ip